Medidata Blog

 The Value of eConsent

 Traditionally, the way to get a patient's informed consent to participate in a clinical trial has been a paper-based process.
-A participant will sit with an investigator and go through pages and pages of information about the trial and then sign their consent in person.
+A patient will sit with an investigator and go through pages and pages of information about the trial and then sign their consent in person.
 Given the increased number and complexity of trials, there is a real opportunity to make the current consenting process more efficient and less burdensome on all parties.

 Electronic informed consent, or eConsent, provides patients with a more interactive and more modern approach to learning about the trial they’re about to be a part of.
 Using multimedia technology and visualisation, patients are guided through the clinical trial process and what it will entail on their part.
 With eConsent, patients have the opportunity to flag things that are unclear or raise questions, share the information with family and friends, and electronically sign and give their consent—they can do all this remotely and in the comfort of their own home or, if they prefer, at the site with the investigator.
-Quality risks are also reduced, as these documents are digitally hosted in secure validated systems, audit trails can show the movement of the trial participant through the informed consent and holds an electronic record of when the consent form was signed, and documents are less likely to be lost or misplaced.
+Quality risks are also reduced, as these documents are digitally hosted in secure validated systems, audit trails can show the movement of the trial patient through the informed consent and holds an electronic record of when the consent form was signed, and documents are less likely to be lost or misplaced.

 This is beneficial for many reasons—patients can be better educated and informed about the clinical trials, investigators are able to consent patients remotely, and it reduces patient burden and risk.